16-385 Computer Vision, Spring 2020

-The following textbooks can also be useful references but are not required:
+The following textbooks can also be useful references for different parts of the class, but are not required:

 Your final grade will be made up from:

-Late days: For the homework assignments, students will be allowed a total of five free late days.
+Late days: For the programming assignments, students will be allowed a total of six free late days.
 Any additional late days will each incur a 10% penalty.

-Submitting homeworks: We use Canvas for submitting and grading homeworks.
+Submitting homework: We use Canvas for submitting and grading homeworks.

 We use Piazza for class discussion and announcements.